DHZ-calendar/SchoolCalendar/README.md

 ```
 pip install -r requirements.txt
 ```
-You will have to play with the settings.py file too, in order to setup your Database (Postgresql is our choice, but you can have whatever you wish, and an sqlite3 DB comes out of the box), and of course be careful not to disclose your credentials!
+You will have to play with the settings.py file too, in order to set up your Database (Postgresql is our choice, but you can have whatever you wish, and an sqlite3 DB comes out of the box), and of course be careful not to disclose your credentials!

-Lastly, you have to setup an email that our website uses to invite teachers to join the service.
+Lastly, you have to set up an email that our website uses to invite teachers to join the service.

 ## How to contribute
 ### Update translations